Carolinapm354/MIT_3D_Flood_Map/README.md

      ![Property_box](Assets/Property_box.png)
      <p align="center"><em>Figure 4: Layer Property Box </em><p>

      To extrude the layer accordingly, make sure that "Type" is on "Extruded", the "Altitude" is an "Expresion" and its formula is: <em>"GNDLEV2D * .3048"</em> meaning Ground ELevation (2D) x the conversion: 1ft=.3048m.
-(It is necesary to covert from feet to meters to avoid errorsthe units o.
-Its important to recognize that the layers are set to feet and mapbox uses meters.)
+(It is necesary to covert from feet to meters to avoid unit errors.
+Its important to recognize that the Shapefile layers are set to feet and mapbox uses meters.)
 The "Height must also be changed using the formula: <em>DEPTH2D * .3048</em>.

      You can repeat this step for each layer.

      When you start saving the scene to export the model as a GLTF make sure to have the checked boxes of the layers you want to export.
-Meaning that we want three seperate GLTF files and for each you must check the layer you want to export and hide (uncheck the box) the ones you don't want to export.
+Meaning that we want three seperate GLTF files and for each you must check the layer you want to export and hide (uncheck the box) the layers you don't want to export.

      If you don't hide the unwanted layers, everything will be exported as a single GLTF, and it will be too large to push through GitHub.
 You need to export the three GLTF files individually.

     * Altering the code to add more than one model

     Now that we have all our models to create the map, lets alter the code to fit in more than one map.
-It is very simple we are going to be loading different models by using multiple loaders under the same camera.
+It is very simple.
+We are going to be loading different models by using multiple loaders under the same camera.

 Start by declaring the 4 variables named Model1, Model2, Model3, and Model4.